 - Write down the steps in sequence.

-- Make the steps small enough so that you can handle it in one or two sittings.
+- Make the steps small enough to handle them in one or two sittings.

 - Now start working on the first step.

-Now, if you follow this step by step process, you will be able to create results that will even astound yourself.
+If you follow this step-by-step process, you can create results that will astound you.

-Then what’s the one thing which will help you be among top 1% in your career?
+Then what’s the one thing which will help you be among the top 1% in your career?
 You’re right – your ability to focus on one thing at a time.
-But you can’t achieve that focus until you have a big picture in your mind and unless you know what would be the outcome of single tasking.
+But you can’t achieve that focus until you have a big picture in your mind and unless you know the outcome of single-tasking.

-In the final analysis, we can say that this is the single most important thing you can do in your career right now whether you’re starting out or you already have few years of experience in your pocket.
+In the final analysis, we can say that this is the single most important thing you can do in your career to be among the top 1%, whether you’re starting or you already have a few years of experience in your pocket.

-Follow this process and find out which is the one thing you should focus on right now.
-The thing you decide to focus on may not match with any other or even your boss.
-Thus, choose projects that you will help you achieve the focus you want to achieve.
-This process may take some time to do.
-But invest this time into your career and you would see the results just in one year if you put this process into practice.
+Follow this process and determine what you should focus on right now.
+The thing you decide to focus on may not match with others or even your micromanager boss.
+Thus, choose projects that will help you achieve the focus you want, to be among the top 1%.
+This process may take some time.
+But invest this time into your career, and you will see the results.